Supplement to Information on the New Student Academics Webpages

-- Math 28P [a version of Math28 in 2005 with a physics slant] was my best and favorite class of the fall semester.
+- Math 28S was my best and favorite class of the fall semester.
 Though the time commitment was admittedly large, it was not unreasonable for the material covered, or considering the culture of the class.
 Every day before class, five or six of us would work problems for about an hour, and attack misunderstandings and difficult problems so that, come seminar, we would feel comfortable presenting.
 The class was structured such that I always felt comfortable stretching my mathematical and conceptual limits, and was therefore able to lay a much stronger foundation for moving on in math.
-Socially, suffice it to say that six of the eight people in my housing block for next year were in 28P with me.
+Socially, suffice it to say that six of the eight people in my housing block for next year were in 28S with me.
 Eschewing hyperbole, this class is why you are coming to Swarthmore: it is a challenging, supportive, intense, relentless, rewarding, and wickedly fun experience.

 Is this seminar just for math majors?

-A lottery means that a course has an enrollment limit, and if more students register, some will be excluded.
-For example, first-year seminars are restricted to twelve students, and W courses (Writing courses) can be restricted to 15.
-In the fall, the math/stat classes that may be lotteried are Stat 1, Stat 11, Math 28S and Math 29.
-Math 29, Stat 1 and Stat 11 are offered every semester, so students will not have to wait long to get into them.
+A lottery means that a course has an enrollment limit, and the number of students who register exceeds the limit, some students will be removed from the course.
+In the fall, the math/stat classes that may be lotteried are Stat 1, Stat 11, Math 15-SP, Math 28S, and Math 29.

-Math/Stat does something few other departments do.
-For most courses, if a section gets too big, instead of lotterying, we move students to less crowded sections that fit in their schedules, and sometimes we change how many sections we offer and/or when we offer them.
-In order to do this we need to collect information during registration that most other departments do not collect.
+For most other courses, if a section gets too big, instead of lotterying, we move students to less crowded sections that fit in their schedules, and sometimes we change how many sections we offer and/or when we offer them.
+In order to do this, we need to collect some additional information.
 The procedure is as follows.